200 Hrs Hatha Yoga TTC at Shivsidhyogpeeth

 “Yoga has the power to heal us physically and mentally but one thing important to remember always is that yoga apart from being therapy is a precaution.
 And that’s why yoga is always defined as the art of living.
 More than a form of exercise or physical practice, it is a lifestyle”

 This one-month intense program on Hatha Yoga will help the practitioners to get deeper into their own practice exploring very new ways of learning and to teach even.

 This will be a detoxification period also for the practitioners and will be a life changing experience helping them to release all their negativity and toxins and grow in all aspects.

 This programme is designed particularly according to the expectations of the learners who want to experience and learn more how to teach and surely this will clear all the doubts of people helping them to become more advanced as teachers.

-200 Hrs YTTC from Yoga Alliance, U.S. is widely acceptable and that is one of the main benefits as well.
+200 Hrs YTTC from Yoga Alliance, U.S. is widely accepted and that is one of the main benefits as well.

 Overall this programme will make the practitioners balanced and scheduled towards their goal and will increase more enthusiasm and mindfulness in their yogic journey.

 |6:30 AM to 8:00 AM||ASANA PRACTICE|